 Connell’s mum in #Normalpeople is the kind of parent I aspire to be when my kids are older, kicking their arses if they treat people poorly, being a shelter when they need to come home,showing them love & acceptance for who they are.
 Loved the whole tv adaptation @normalpeople pic.twitter.com/fIjU67AXdv

 — Laura Hough (@LTheHoff) April 29, 2020

-The show, starring Irish actor Paul Mescal and British actress Daisy Edgar-Jones, centres around Sligo teenagers Connell and Marianne, and the intense romance that blossoms between them but which remains a secret due to the two being from different backgrounds and moving in completely different social circles.
+Starring Irish actor Paul Mescal and British actress Daisy Edgar-Jones, Normal People centres around Sligo teenagers Connell and Marianne, and the intense romance that blossoms between them but which remains a secret due to the two being from different backgrounds and moving in completely different social circles.

 The show, as in the novel, follows the two as they navigate life and the changes that come with it, through college and young adulthood, and offers an intensely authentic glimpse at the lives of young people in Irish county towns.